 3. A person is a "manager" of a UNA if the individual fits the definition even if that person's designation might usually be associated with another type of organization.
 Many UNAs refer to members of their governing boards as "directors" or "trustees."
-These designations do not disqualify the organization from being a UNA even though the term "director" is commonly associated with corporations and the term "trustee" is commonly associated with trusts.
+That designation does These designations do not disqualify the organization from being a UNA even though the term "director" is commonly associated with corporations and the term "trustee" is commonly associated with trusts, which cannot be UNAs.
+See Subsection (8).
+Similarly, referring to members of governing boards as "directors" would not disqualify an organization from being a UNA even though the term "director" is commonly associated with corporations which cannot be UNAs.
 A manager may, but need not be, a member of the UNA (see Section 22(a)); and may, and, in fact in most cases will be an individual, but various types of entities can also be managers of a UNA (see Subsection (5)-definition of person).

 4. The definition of "member" may reach somewhat beyond decisions of some courts.
-Either participation in the selection of the management or in the development of policies and activities of the UNA is enough.
+Either participation in the selection of the leadershipmanagement or in the development of policypolicies and activities of the UNA is enough.
 Both are not required.
 This broad definition of member ensures that the insulation from liability is provided in all cases in which the common law might have imposed liability on a person, simply because the person was a member.

 Persons who do not have the right to select a UNA's manager or to approve its governing policies are not members of the UNA for purposes of this Act even though the UNA may call or refer to them as members.
 A fund-raising device commonly used by many nonprofit organizations is a membership drive.
 In most cases the contributors are not members for purposes of this Act.
-They are not authorized to "participate in the selection of persons authorized to manage the affairs of the nonprofit association or in the development of policies and activities of the association."
+They are not authorized to "participate in the selection of persons authorized to manage the affairs of the nonprofit association or in the development of policy." policies and activities of the association."
 Simply because an association calls a person a member does not make the person a member under this Act.

-The role of a member in the affairs of a UNA is described as "may participate in the selection" instead of "may select or elect" the governing board and officers and "may participate . . . in the development of policies and activities" instead of "may determine" policies and activities.
+The role of a member in the affairs of a UNA is described as "may participate in the selection" instead of "may select or elect" the governing board and officers and "may participate . . . in the development of policypolicies and activities" instead of "may determine" policypolicies and activities.
 This accommodates the Act to a great variation in practices and organizational structures.
 For example, some nonprofit associations permit the president or chair to name some members of the governing board, such as by naming the chairs of principal committees who are designated ex officio members of the governing board.
 Similarly, the role in determination of policy is described in general terms.
 "Persons authorized to manage the affairs of the association" is used in the definition instead of president, executive director, officer, member of governing board, and the like.
-Given the wide variety of organizational structures of nonprofit associations to which this Act applies and the informality of many of them, the more generic term is more appropriate.
+Given the wide variety of organizational structures of nonprofit associations to which this Act applies and the informality of somemany of them, the more generic term is more appropriate.